Faculty

 Conducts research in the areas of pharmaceutical policy and mental health, and has particular expertise in the Affordable Care Act.

 When communicating with others, we have limited ability to appreciate their perspectives and knowledge, a phenomenon that extends even to our own beliefs prior to having learned what we now know.
 This limitation may explain in part why experts so often neglect public input when developing communications.
 As a result, the public often doesn’t get the messaging it needs to support sound decisions.
-Through my research, I have set out to bridge this gap, identifying ways of improving perspective taking to translate subject-matter expertise into accessible guidance, so that people might use what otherwise seems to be unusable information.
+Through my research in the Downs Research Lab, I have set out to bridge this gap, identifying ways of improving perspective taking to translate subject-matter expertise into accessible guidance, so that people might use what otherwise seems to be unusable information.

 In some cases, people lack the ability to apply or integrate information that they otherwise would find useful for their decisions.
 In other cases, the experts have misjudged what people actually need or want to know to help guide them to a more satisfactory decision.
 I pursue this goal by making technical information more usable (e.g., calorie information for improving food choices), by shifting communications to decision-relevant concepts (e.g., adolescent sexual behavior, which is driven more by social influences than by perceived risk), by improving user interfaces to help the public understand what the experts need from them (e.g., risky online behaviors and self-report data collection), and by contextualization of risk (e.g., shifting from decontextualized assessment of a person’s overall risk level to a behavior-congruent identification of strategies for risk reduction).